What is the History of Child Protection in America?

 The Lifelong Impact How Intimate Partner Violence Affects Children

-CPGN highlights how child labor harms health, education, and society, and calls for urgent global action to break the cycle.
+Intimate partner violence leaves lasting emotional, psychological, and developmental scars on children—often long after the abuse ends.
 Introduction Intimate Partner Violence (IPV) is often seen as something that primarily affects the adults involved.
-But what many don’t realize is that children living in homes where IPV occurs can suffer just as much, […]
+But what many don’t realize is that children living in homes where IPV occurs can suffer just as much, if not more. […]

 When Schools Become Risk Zones: Safeguarding Children in Educational Institutions